-- Twitter user timeline: Collect tweets from specific Twitter accounts - Twitter search: Collects tweets by a user-provided search query from recent tweets - Twitter sample: Collects a Twitter provided stream of a subset of all tweets in real time. - Twitter filter: Collects tweets by user-provided criteria from a stream of tweets in real time. - Flickr user: Collects posts and photos from specific Flickr accounts - Weibo timeline: Collects posts from the user and the user's friends - Weibo search: Collects recent weibo posts by a user-provided search query - Tumblr blog posts: Collects blog posts from specific Tumblr blogs - Collecting Web resources: Secondary collections of resources linked to or embedded in social media posts.
+- Twitter user timeline: Collect tweets from specific Twitter accounts - Twitter search: Collects tweets by a user-provided search query from recent tweets - Twitter sample: Collects a Twitter provided stream of a subset of all tweets in real time. - Twitter filter: Collects tweets by user-provided criteria from a stream of tweets in real time. - Flickr user: Collects posts and photos from specific Flickr accounts - Weibo timeline: Collects posts from the user and the user's friends - Weibo search: Collects recent weibo posts by a user-provided search query - Tumblr blog posts: Collects blog posts from specific Tumblr blogs

-Twitter user timeline
+3.1 Twitter user timeline

-Twitter user timeline collections collect the 3,200 most recent tweets from each of a list of Twitter accounts using Twitter's user\timeline API.
+Twitter user timeline collections collect the 3,200 most recent tweets from each of a list of Twitter accounts using Twitter's user timeline API.